Ignemia/Frai/SECURITY.md

 ## 📦 Version Support

 We only support the latest release.
-Please ensure you're using the most recent version of Personal Chatter to receive security updates and support.
+Please ensure you're using the most recent version of Frai to receive security updates and support.

 ## 🚨 Reporting a Vulnerability